 Academic & Sponsored Research Overview

-UF's Bergstrom Center for Real Estate Studies seeks to support both cutting edge academic research and applied research that addresses issues of concern to real estate practitioners in Florida and throughout the U.S.
+UF's Bergstrom Real Estate Center seeks to support both cutting edge academic research and applied research that addresses issues of concern to real estate practitioners in Florida and throughout the U.S.

 The full-time Real Estate faculty are regular presenters at national and international conferences and symposiums and have provided research and consulting services to numerous state and national organizations including Fannie Mae, Freddie Mac, the National Association of Home Builders, the National Association of Realtors, the Florida Association of Realtors, and the CCIM Institute.